DHJComical/IngameIME-1.12.2/README.md

 - [tttsaurus](https://github.com/tttsaurus):Helped to fix the bug of InGameInfoXML
 - [Andrea Frederica](https://github.com/AndreaFrederica):Patched a possible unknown crash issue with LoliASM(maybe
 - There will be more in the future :)

+## Bug
+- Unable to enter in the search box of JEI/HEI

 ## Supported Platforms

 | Platform | Supported |